awneet23/Lingo-Hack/README.md

 ### Dev-Time (CLI)

 1. You run `npx react-lingo init` to set up the project
-2. You add English translation keys to `public/locales/en.json`
+2. You add English translation keys to `public/locales/en.json` as simple key-value pairs
 3. You run `npx react-lingo sync` which:
    - Reads your `i18n.json` configuration
-   - Finds new or changed translation keys
+   - Finds new or changed translation keys in your source file (`en.json`)
    - Sends them to an LLM (via Lingo.dev)
+   - Creates separate translation files for each target language (e.g., `es.json`, `fr.json`, `de.json`)
-   - Writes translated values back to your JSON files
+   - Each file contains the same keys with translated values
    - Creates an `i18n.lock` file to track changes

 ### Run-Time (React)

-1. `LingoProvider` loads the translation file for the current language
+1. `LingoProvider` dynamically fetches the translation file for the current language (e.g., `en.json`, `es.json`)
-2. It flattens the json-dictionary format into a simple key-value object
+2. It stores the simple key-value object in state
-3. The `t()` function looks up keys in this object
+3. The `t()` function looks up keys directly in this object
-4. When you change languages, it fetches and loads the new translation file
+4. When you change languages, it fetches and loads the new language's translation file
 5. Components re-render with the new translations

 ## Why react-lingo?